Before Midnight: Plot

 Upon reaching the hotel, one of the receptionists asks them to autograph copies of Jesse's first two books.
 Finally, as they begin to get intimate, they are interrupted by a phone call from Hank, who seems to have bonded with Céline more than Jesse.
-Céline blames his ex for taking her anger towards them out on the boy.
+Céline blames his ex-wife for taking her anger towards them out on the boy.
 They eventually have a fierce argument, expressing fears about the strength of their relationship.
 Jesse wants them to consider moving to Chicago so he can be closer to Hank, which Céline is opposed to unless they can share custody, and thinks will cost her any chance of a career outside her family.
-During the argument, Céline leaves and returns twice.
+During the argument, they accuse each other of having affairs and Céline leaves and returns twice.
 Then she tells Jesse she thinks she no longer loves him.

 Céline leaves their room the third time and sits alone in the hotel's outdoor restaurant.
-Jesse joins her and pretends that he is a time traveler (referencing their first meeting), (Note: As depicted in Before Sunrise (1995)) bringing her a letter from her 82-year-old self, describing this night as one of the best of their lives.
+Jesse joins her and pretends that he is a time traveler like he did during their first meeting, (Note: As depicted in Before Sunrise (1995)) bringing her a letter from her 82-year-old self, describing this night as one of the best of their lives.
 Initially unamused, Céline says their fantasies will never match the imperfect reality.
 Jesse says while their love may be imperfect, it is real.
 After a moment, Céline joins in Jesse's role play, and they reconcile.